 High school graduation season is upon us, which means that teens who have just gotten finished with high school are going to be ready to celebrate.
-While celebration of that milestone is an excellent idea, the suitability of the celebration goes downhill when there is alcohol for minors involved.
+While the celebration of that milestone is an excellent idea, the suitability of the celebration goes downhill when there is alcohol for minors involved.

 Drunk driving accidents during the graduation season can easily turn a joyful time of celebration into a time that is overshadowed by sadness.
 The teens who are driving drunk are likely to have been at a party that wasn’t chaperoned.